Pipedream with Dylan Pierce

 00:15:49 - Anthony Campolo

-That's like a little hunk of code that like runs on.
-Like if people talk about webhooks, like all the things they would do with it.
-And it was always very abstract for a long time, like, what is a webhook?
-Then I would see examples like this.
-Like, okay, now, now I get it.
-But when I just heard people talking about it, didn't make any sense to me.
+what it was.
+People would talk about webhooks, like all the things they would do with them, and it was always very abstract for a long time.
+Like, what is a webhook?
+Then I would see examples like this and think, okay, now I get it.
+But when I just heard people talking about it, it didn't make any sense to me.

 00:16:05 - Dylan Pierce

 Right.
-It's just like, why don't just call it a reverse API call?
+It's just like, why don't they just call it a reverse API call?
 We all understand what that means.
-It's API call coming to you rather than you're going out and asking some service, you know.
-But somebody called it a webhook and that just kind of stuck for
+It's an API call coming to you rather than you going out and asking some service.
+But somebody called it a webhook, and that just kind of stuck for

 00:16:20 - Scott Steinlage